-Ecosystem stewardship should extend beyond protecting resources on individual lots to managing growth on a Countywide scale.
+Ecosystem stewardship should extend beyond protecting resources on individual lots to managing growth on a communitywide scale.
 The County will reduce allowable development in areas of wildlife habitat, habitat connections and scenic viewsheds to protect the overall health of the ecosystem.
-While development potential may increase in existing and future complete neighborhoods, it is a goal of the community to limit future development to no more than approximately double the amount of development that exists in the community today.
+While development potential may increase in complete neighborhoods, it is a goal of the community to limit future development to approximately double the amount of development that exists in the community today.

-Policy 3.1.b: Direct development toward existing and future complete neighborhoods
+Policy 3.1.b: Direct development toward suitable areas for complete neighborhoods

-To achieve the community's common value of ecosystem stewardship, development should be directed toward existing and future complete neighborhoods in the Town and County where infrastructure and services already exists or is available.
-Tools will be explored to transfer development potential from areas of ecological significance to areas of existing or available infrastructure and services in a manner that evolves these areas into complete neighborhoods.
-The boundaries of the existing and future complete neighborhoods will be identified through the Character Districts to ensure that development of these areas does not sprawl into areas the community is trying to protect.
-Whether through transfer or other tools, development in existing and future complete neighborhoods of the Town and County is preferable to development in the rural County.
+To achieve the community's common value of ecosystem stewardship, development should be directed toward areas in the Town and County where most of the infrastructure and services that define complete neighborhoods already exist.
+Tools will be explored to transfer development potential from areas of ecological significance to areas suitable for enhancement into complete neighborhoods.
+The boundaries of complete neighborhoods are identified in the Illustration of Our Vision chapter to ensure that development of these areas does not sprawl into areas the community is trying to protect.
+Whether through transfer or other tools, development of complete neighborhoods is preferable to development in the rural County.